exposit/pythia-oracle/README.md

 Open up a terminal (command prompt) and type "python --version".
 If you get a "not found" response, try rebooting and check the version again.
 If necessary, set the environment path and reboot again.

 Now go to the [kivy installation page](https://kivy.org/docs/installation/installation.html) for your OS (stable version) and copy-paste the given lines as directed, waiting in between each as necessary.
-Read any errors carefully.
+Read any errors carefully and address them.

 Once that's all done, you'll need to clone or download this repository.
 If you know how to use git, you're good to go, clone away.
 Otherwise, click the green 'clone or download' button on the main pythia-oracle github page, and select 'download zip'.
 Unzip this archive somewhere easy to find (desktop, Documents folder).